secretkeeperapp/secret-keeper-docs/secret_sharing_procedure.md

 ### Summary

-The purpose of this document is to specify a secret sharing and DMS application with a general set of actions.
-These actions should allow a testator (i.e. secret creator) to manage secrets in scenarios that are more complicated than the typical DMS use case of unlocking a single secret for one or multiple beneficiaries (i.e. secret recipients), after a time delay has passed.
+The purpose of this document is to specify a general set of actions for a secret sharing and DMS application.
+These actions should allow a testator (i.e. secret creator) to manage secrets for one or multiple beneficiaries (i.e. secret recipients), in scenarios that are more complicated than the typical DMS use case of unlocking a single secret after a time delay has passed.

 ### Use cases

 A few motivating examples: